hipe/tmx/data-pipes-doc/documents/458-patterns-and-provisions.md

 pipelines to the extent that we would like, we for now have this more hard-coded action for inspecting a producer stream after its various mappings, filters etc are applied.

-## <a name="I.3.2"></a> feature: far deny list

-this "feature" is an outcropping of feature [#458.I.3.1] "map for sync" (immediately above); that is it is a necessary byproduct of the wish to inspect data in our pipeline and still meet the various requirements of the consuming script. longer explanation at [#463.D].